sheet-t/HPotter/README.md

 ```

-For more advanced details, see the included README.md file within hotter-server.
+For more advanced details, see the included README.md file within hpotter-server.

 ### Hpotter-app
 To clone and run hpotter-app, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) installed on your computer.
 From your command line: